arslancan521/arslancan521/README.md

 ### Hi there 👋

-It's Can and I am a business data analyst who has passion a passion of data and programming.
+It's Can and I am a business data analyst who has  a passion of data and programming.

 - :mortar_board: Business Administration Bachelor's Degree
 - :mortar_board: Information Technologies Master's Degree